wsoral/advanced_stats/homeworks/homework2.md

 ## Deadline March 14, 2017

-Open in SPSS a dataset names home2.sav.
+Open in SPSS a dataset named home2.sav.
 These are data from study conducted in the Personality, Motivation and Cognition Laboratory at Northwestern University.

 ### Study methodology: